How to Drive Safely in Ice and Snow

 11 Jan 2021

 For many new drivers the thought of driving in icy or snowy conditions strikes terror into the heart but fear not because with the right Beverly Slater driving instructor by your side you will learn how to cope with winter conditions.
+Here are some tips on how to drive safely in icy weather conditions.

 Lesson 1 – Be Prepared